California Central Railway: Santa Fe

 Jay Gould and Collis Potter Huntington worked hard to keep the Santa Fe Railway out of the LA and the San Gabriel Valley.
 But in May 1887, the first Santa Fe train rolled into Los Angeles.
-Santa Fe had an expensive agreement to use Southern Pacific Railway tracks to run trains on from Colton to Los Angeles.
+Santa Fe had an expensive agreement to use Southern Pacific Railroad tracks to run trains on from Colton to Los Angeles.
 This agreement was used for 1½ years.